o3de/o3de.org/content/docs/userguide/az-module-bootstrap.md

+description: ' Lists the steps that occur when an AZ framework application initializes. '
+slug: az-module-bootstrap
+title: The AZ Bootstrapping Process
+---
 # The AZ Bootstrapping Process<a name="az-module-bootstrap"></a>

 An AZ framework application initializes modules based on the dynamic libraries listed in the [application descriptor file](az-module-system-entities-configuring.md#az-module-system-entities-configuring-app-descriptor-files), and the static libraries referenced from the `CreateStaticModules()` function\.